 Good news!
 There are some tools to make the hiring process more secure and efficient.
 Using VoIP software ensures any sensitive information you’re handling, like criminal records of your potential candidates, is securely communicated with the hiring team.

 Another thing you can do to avoid the risk of privacy breach is to sign an NDA – non-disclosure agreement.
 There are many tools you can use to find templates and generate NDAs automatically.
-Some mutual NDAs are created to protect the “secret sauce” of a business and to protect confidential criminal history details of new hires.
+The purpose of some mutual NDAs is to protect the “secret sauce” of a business and to protect confidential criminal history details of new hires.

 Why I wrote this: